-In October 2020, our Hefei, China, facility was approved to borrow 200 million RMB (approximately \$30.3 million, at the balance sheet date) from the China Construction Bank Corporation.
-This credit facility is subject to annual reviews and extensions, with the most recent extension set to expire in August 2022.
-The loan proceeds were used to fund the purchase of two lithography tools at the Hefei facility.
-As of May 1, 2022, we had borrowed 135.7 million RMB against this approval, of which 120.7 million RMB (\$18.3 million) was then outstanding, and 64.3 million RMB (\$9.7 million) remained available to borrow.
-The interest rate on the loan is variable and based on the RMB Loan Prime Rate of the National Interbank Funding Center.
-The borrowings are secured by the Hefei facility, its related land use right, and certain manufacturing equipment.
-The Hefei Equipment Loan is subject to covenants and provisions, certain of which relate to the assets pledged as security for the loan, including covenants for the ratio of total liabilities to total assets and the ratio of current assets to current liabilities, all of which we were in compliance with at May 1, 2022.
+In October 2020, our Hefei, China, facility was approved to borrow 200 million RMB from the China Construction Bank Corporation.
+In July 2022, we repaid our entire outstanding balance of 120.7 million RMB (\$18.0 million).
+This credit facility was subject to annual reviews and extension, the most recent of which expired in August 2022; we did not apply for an extension.
+The loan proceeds were used to fund purchases of two lithography tools at the Hefei facility.
+The interest rate on the loan was variable and based on the RMB Loan Prime Rate of the National Interbank Funding Center.
+The borrowings were secured by the Hefei facility, its related land use right, and certain manufacturing equipment.
+The Hefei Equipment Loan was subject to covenants and provisions, certain of which related to the assets pledged as security for the loan, including covenants for the ratio of total liabilities to total assets and the ratio of current assets to current liabilities, all of which we were in compliance with at the time of repayment.

-(1) First five loan repayments will each be for 7.5 percent of the approved 200 million RMB loan principal; last five installments will each be for 12.5 percent of the approved loan principal.
+(1) First five semiannual loan repayments were each to be for 7.5 percent of the approved 200 million RMB loan principal; last five installments were each to be for 12.5 percent of the approved loan principal.
+We repaid our entire outstanding balance on this loan in July 2022, and did not extend our credit agreement with the lender.
+The collateral associated with this loan has been released.